 If you’ve spent any time watching horse races or trying to learn about them, you’ve probably encountered the word “furlong” and wondered what it meant.
-It’s not a term that you’re likely to hear outside of the horseracing world; at least, not in the modern era.
-At one time, this was widely used terminology though.
-So, what exactly is a furlong and why does horseracing utilize this outdated language?
-Keep reading to find out.
+A furlong is a unit of measurement that represents 1/8 of a mile.
+It’s not a term that you’re likely to hear outside of the horseracing world—at least, not in the modern era.
+At one time, though, this was widely used terminology.

 What Is a Furlong?

-A furlong is simply a unit of measurement, just like a foot, inch, mile, yard, or lightyear.
-If you’ve never heard someone use this term before, it’s because no one really does outside of horseracing, but it used to be a much more commonly used system of measurement.
+A furlong is simply a unit of measurement, just like a foot, inch, mile, yard, or kilometer.
+If you’ve never heard someone use this term before, it’s because no one really does outside of horseracing, but it used to be a more commonly used system of measurement.

 One furlong represents a distance of 220 yards or 660 feet.
-220 yards equals an eighth of a mile, so a furlong is one-eighth of a mile in distance, and eight furlongs is one mile.
+220 yards equals 1/8 of a mile, so a furlong is 1/8 of a mile in distance, and 8 furlongs is 1 mile.

 Where Does the Furlong Come From?

-Though you rarely hear the term anymore, furlong is actually a very old word used in Ancient Rome to represent the length of a stadium, which was equal to one-eighth of a Roman mile.
-This wasn’t the same mile that England used, however.
-But in the 14th century, the English mile was changed to prevent disrupting existing practices of land measurement, and England adopted the eight furlongs per mile system of the Romans.
+Although you rarely hear the term anymore, a furlong is a very old word that was used in Ancient Rome to represent the length of a stadium, which was equal to 1/8 of a Roman mile.
+This wasn’t the same mile that England used, but in the 14th century, the English mile was changed to prevent disrupting existing practices of land measurement.
+England also adopted the 8-furlongs-per-mile system of the Romans.

 Why Are Furlongs Used in Horse Racing?

-It might seem silly, but in truth, it all comes down to tradition.
+It all comes down to tradition.
 Horseracing first became formalized with official rules and racecourses in England in the 16th century.
-At this time, furlongs were used for setting up these initial racetracks, and the tradition simply stuck around throughout the many years between.
+At this time, furlongs were used for setting up these initial racetracks, and the tradition has simply stuck around throughout the many years.

-Still, there have been some changes made.
-In modern horseracing, furlongs are only used to express the length of racetracks that are one mile or shorter in distance.
-A half-mile track is referred to as four furlongs, but if the track were a mile and a half, it would just be called a mile and a half.
+That said, there have been a few changes made.
+In modern horseracing, furlongs are only used to express the length of racetracks that are 1 mile or shorter in distance.
+A 1/2-mile track is referred to as 4 furlongs, but if the track were a mile and a half, it would just be called a mile and a half.
 Any track longer than a mile is expressed in miles and fractions; only races shorter than a mile use furlongs.

 Furlong Racing Records